 Sodium citrate uses

-Sodium Citrate is used in the treatment of cough.
+Sodium Citrate is used in the treatment of clear mucus from lungs.

 How sodium citrate works

-Sodium Citrate thins and loosens mucus (phlegm), making it easier to cough out.
+Sodium Citrate is a mucolytic medication.
+It works by breaking up mucus (phlegm), making it easier to cough out.

 Common side effects of sodium citrate